Leading Voices in Safety & Business

 Blake Hollingsworth

 Blake is an experienced instructor with a strong background in leadership, organizational development, and community engagement.
-He holds dual Bachelor’s degrees in Biology and Human Resource Training & Development, as well as a Master’s in Organizational Learning & Development from Idaho State University.
+He holds a double Bachelor’s in Biology and Human Resource Training and Development, along with a Master’s in Organizational Learning and Development from Idaho State University.
+Blake is passionate about mentoring and helping individuals grow, drawing from his extensive experience in coaching, leadership training, and his work with non-profit organizations.
+He brings a practical, hands-on approach to teaching, fostering both personal and professional development in his students.

 Darrel Krajnik